 The answer to this question is subjective and a matter of opinion.
-To some, playing chess is a waste of time as there are more important things to do in life than play a game.
+To some, playing chess is a waste of time as there are more important things to do in life than playing a game.

 To others, playing chess is not a waste of time because of the skills a player develops as they master the game.
 Your answer to this question depends on which side of the fence you sit on.

 When one views all of the positive aspects that come from the game, the clear answer is that no, playing this game is not a waste of time. if one is receiving constructive benefits and skills that can be used in other areas of their lives, then their time playing the game is not wasted.

 Albert Einstein is credited with describing the game as a waste of time.
 But it seems that he was not labeling the game as a complete waste of time but an activity that he did when he needed a break from his work.

 Given his other quirks, this statement could be marked down as something he thought when it came to his use of time and not a comment about other people playing the game.